NoriSte/reactjsday-2019-testing-course/book/the-realworld-project.md

 - we added the option to wipe out the entire DB
 - we made the exercises network-independent by storing all the assets locally

 The RealWorld projects are stored into the `realworld` directory.
-To run them you need to have installed

 ###### Some notes